archer96/archerTarget.js/README.md

 Also please check your grammar and spelling and don't use shortened forms, because that could be hard to understand for other people (like me).

 ## Build
 It's simple to build a minified version of jArcherTarget.
-First you need to download the [closure compiler](https://developers.google.com/closure/compiler/) because it's not included in the project.
-Save the file into the project folder and rename the file to 'closure-compiler.jar'.
-Then run the following command in your terminal (note that you have to be in the project directory)
+First you need to install [UglifyJS](https://github.com/mishoo/UglifyJS) and run the following command to create the minified jArcherTarget file:

 (Mac & Linux)

 > ./build.sh

-It will create two files:
+It will create the minified file.

-* jarchertarget.min.js
-* targets/targets.min.js
+If you want a new minified version of the targets, go into the 'targets' folder and run this command:

+(Mac & Linux)

+> ./build.sh

 ##Changelog